ivanyeoh/detect-scroll-swipe-direction/README.md

 detectScrollSwipeDirection(document)((direction) => {
   console.log('direction has changed', direction);

-  // Optional: return a promise object if you need to lock scroll e.g. until animation complete return new Promise((resolve) => {
+  // Optional: return a promise object e.g. when you need to lock scroll until an animation complete return new Promise((resolve) => {
     setTimeout(() => resolve(), 1000);
   });